mbmorrissey/cadalogger/README.md

 ### Software (cadalogger library and board definition) development

 - cadalogger functions include very little error and exception handling; most functions return `void` rather than useful indicators of success or errors
+- many things are hard-coded that should be flexible or more flexible.
+For e.g., some aspects of wake/sleep cycles and watchdog timer
 - cadalogger library functionality works in ways that make sense to @mbmorrissey and @rebebba; how much they are intuitive to others, and how to make them intuitive, will result from consultation with expertis in open source materials and from feedback from diverse users
-- possible specific changes to library too numerous to consider
+- possible specific changes to library too numerous to consider, but for e.g., many things are hard-coded that should be flexible or more flexible, incl. some aspects of wake/sleep cycles and watchdog timer.
+Another example is handling of date-time information
+- decision needs to be made about accommodating fuller functionality of RTCs via the cadalogger library vs whether full functionality should be exposed via libraries; if so, need to determine if we satisfied with existing libraries
 - future development will generate a formal arduino board definition in order to simplify initial set-up

 ### Example bank development

 - we are slowly developing a set of examples.
 We are seeking examples contributed from others to increase the diversity of cases and their presentation
-- we would like to develop more extensive examples including code and hardware descriptions, as well as more extensive case studies including comparisons to existing or alternate types of installations, detailed ground-truthign and callibration, and accounting for costs broadly, including human effort
+- we would like to develop more extensive examples including code and hardware descriptions
+- we would also like to build up more extensive extensive case study examples, including comparisons to existing or alternate types of installations, detailed ground-truthing and callibration, and accounting for costs very broadly, including human effort

 ## Examples